Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 • Amalia Rodriguez

 Portugal is a great country, right from the weather, food, and even the way of life.
-However, it will be a disservice to mention all the good things about the country and fail to talk about the people.
+However, it would be a disservice to mention all the good things about the country and fail to talk about the local people.

 Portuguese people are what make Portugal a great place to live.
 They are generous and welcoming even to foreigners.
 Join our Facebook Group – All about Portugal for Expats and ask expats how helpful the locals have been in their personal experiences.

 Whenever you’re ready, Viv Europe would love to help you safely relocate to any city of your choice in Portugal.
+Learn more about Portuguese citizenship and picking the best place for you and your family.
 Contact us and book a consultation to decide what fits your demands and budget!

 Get in Touch with Us